Dliv3/Venom/README.md

 - upload and download file
 - supports multiple platforms(Linux/Windows/MacOS) and multiple architectures(x86/x64/arm/mips)

-> For IoT devices, you can remove port reuse feature to reduce the binary size and reduce the value of SOCKS5_MAX_CONNECTION to reduce memory usage.
+> For IoT devices, you can remove port reuse feature to reduce the binary size and reduce the value of TCP_MAX_CONNECTION to reduce memory usage.

 ## Usage